 Good question…we were on the course for at least 4 hours but several things affect the time.
 Here’s just a few of them…

 We arrived about 45 minutes before our official start time (you pick this at registration) because we were trying to see if we could start early, we ended up starting about 30 minutes AFTER the time we actually registered.
 That’s just how it is (or was for us, I can’t speak for every location).

-You can attempt to run at a decent pace but beware of the terrain; I was very worried about twisting an ankle before we even made it to the first obstacle.
+You can attempt to run at a decent pace but beware of the terrain; I was very paranoid about twisting an ankle before we even made it to the first obstacle.
 I can’t speak for other locations but we were running through pasture a lot.

 There are lines for some of the obstacles.
 We waited for up to ten minutes for a few of them.

 Remember, you’re not being timed so why not relax and have fun?
 If you come in first place (or last place) no one cares.
-It’s all about finishing.

-The course was laid out differently and there was less waiting at most of the obstacles but we walked more this time because the new course (compared to last year) was in rougher terrain (more pasture and woods), and we just couldn’t run without risk of injury.
+The course was laid out differently and there was less waiting at most of the obstacles but we walked more this time because the new course (compared to last year) was in even rougher terrain (more pasture and woods), and we just couldn’t run without risk of injury.

 Yes!
 Stay with your teammates.
 You’ll need their help on some of the obstacles.
 Seriously, you’ll gain nothing by showing your team how much faster you are.

 The anticipation of it had me all worked up and it was exactly what I expected.

 *This obstacle could accurately be renamed Crotch Cruncher.
 The structures are only a few inches wide on top.
 And after someone strong comes by and hoists you up there the only way over is to straddle them.
 Don’t envision straddling a horse, it’s more like hiking your leg over the top of a door.
-How did I forget that from last time??)
+How did I forget that from last time??